 As the responsible person, there are certain things you must do by law under the Fire Safety Order, which is enforced by your local fire and rescue authority.

 For further information on the duties of the responsible person, see the ‘fire safety and risk assessment’ section on the Fire Safety in the workplace website.

 As an employer you should ensure the following:

 - Make sure they are familiar with the evacuation drill and escape routes for the building

-- Test your fire alarm weekly
+- You test your fire alarm weekly

-- Test your emergency lighting monthly
+- You test your emergency lighting monthly

 Make sure you carry out a continuous fire risk assessment of your building ensuring the following points are followed:

 - Never obstruct sprinkler heads and fire detectors